 I like to think the point of being in a choir is to sing (well obviously!).
 When I say sing, I mean perform.
 A lot of my choirs (like hundreds of others around the UK) put on concerts which raise money for charities.
 So, not only do choir members get to enjoy singing, they also have the feel good factor of having done something positive to help others.
 Ultimately it doesn’t matter whether your choir sings in the Uncle Albert Hall or outside your local branch of ‘SainWaiTes’.
 Having something to aim for gives a purpose to the weekly rehearsals and hopefully inspires you to go out even when ‘the weather outside is frightful’.

 So, what is the point of life?
 I’ve absolutely no idea, but lets hope we all have lots of fun trying to find out!
 In the words of a song that Cirencester MVC have just started to learn called ‘What would I be without my music’:

 The striving is more important than the goal

-Amongst other things, Jules Addison is Musical Director for Cirencester Male Voice Choir.
+Amongst other things, Jules Addison used to be Musical Director for Cirencester Male Voice Choir.
 This is by far the best Male Voice Choir in Cirencester, but to keep things that way, the choir are always looking for new men to join them.
 There are no auditions and rehearsals are in the Parish Church in Cirencester on Monday nights at 7.30pm.
 No auditions or previous experience necessary! *Ends Shameless Plug*